HL7/US-Core/input/intro-notes/StructureDefinition-head-occipital-frontal-circumference-percentile-intro.md

 This profile sets minimum expectations for the [Observation] resource to record, search, and fetch pediatric head occipital frontal circumference (OFC) percentile observations associated with a patients from birth to 37 Months of age.
-It is based on the FHIR [Vital Signs Profile] and identifies the *additional* mandatory core elements, extensions, vocabularies and value sets which **SHALL** be present in the Observation resource when using this profile.
+It is based on the [US Core Vital Signs Profile] and identifies the *additional* mandatory core elements, extensions, vocabularies and value sets which **SHALL** be present in the Observation resource when using this profile.

 **Example Usage Scenarios:**